damianhakert/damianhakert.github.io/source/_posts/2015-04-22-gitlab-7-10-released.markdown

 ## Upgrade barometer

 Coming from GitLab 7.9.4, the migrations run very fast.
+The migrations include SQL 'UPDATE' statements so you should take your GitLab service offline during the upgrade.
 As always, make sure to backup your instance before running upgrades.
 - - -